Frank Hagel: Medal sculpture

 In August 1971, Joseph B. Hartzog, Jr., director of the National Park Service, awarded a contract to the Kalispell firm of Roche Jaune Inc. to produce a series of 37 medals, called the “National Parks Centennial Series”, that depict a scene in each of America's national parks.
 The medals were struck by the Medallic Art Company of New York City.
 At the time, Hagel was serving as the vice president of Roche Jaune Inc. In 1974–75 he completed a series of five medals for the Montana Bicentennial and in 1989 completed a Montana statehood centennial medal.

 Painting

-While involved in sculpting medals early in his career, the bulk of his lifetime work has been in painting where he specializes in works depicting genre scenes of American Indians—particularly those from the Pacific Northwest—as well as trappers and wildlife.
+While involved in sculpting medals and doing corporate illustration work early in his career, the bulk of his lifetime work has been in painting where he specializes in works depicting genre scenes of American Indians—particularly those from the Pacific Northwest—as well as trappers and wildlife.
 A large number of his paintings feature the Piegan Blackfeet tribe.
 His Trapper with Bull Boat (2010), a 30x40 inch oil on canvas, sold in 2010 for $14,040 at the Coeur d'Alene Art Auction.

-Personal
+Personal life and death

-Hagel is the father of three sons: Scott, Michael, and Jack.
-As a hobby he enjoys bird hunting and trout fishing and is an avid golfer and member of Buffalo Hill Golf Club.
-Hagel currently resides in Kalispell, Montana.
+Hagel was the father of three sons: Scott, Michael, and Jack.
+His hobbies included bird hunting and trout fishing, and he was an avid golfer as a member of Buffalo Hill Golf Club.

+Hagel resided in Kalispell, where he died on October 7, 2024, at the age of 90.